Quantum resolution limit of long-baseline imaging using distributed entanglement: Quantum state of the collected light, the `science photons'

-We now consider two apertures at positions $y_A=-\beta$ and $y_B=\beta$ for which we will also use the notation $y_\alpha$ with $\alpha\in\{A,B\}$. we will mostly follow the framework described in~\cite{Sajjad2023}, which we now summarize, but with slightly modified notation and conventions.
+We now consider two telescopes (apertures) at positions $y_A=-\beta$ and $y_B=\beta$ for which we will also use the notation $y_\alpha$ with $\alpha\in\{A,B\}$.
+We will mostly follow the framework described in~\cite{Sajjad2023}, which we now summarize, but with slightly modified notation and conventions.

 When we have two apertures, the aperture function $\widetilde \psi(y)$ gets replaced by the normalized sum of two aperture functions centered at the two telescope locations {$(\widetilde \psi(y-y_A) + \widetilde \psi(y-y_\alpha))/\sqrt{2}$}.
-Now, imagine a large hypothetical imaging screen behind the two apertures spanning the entire baseline so that the light entering the two hard apertures forms an image on it.
-The PSF for this is the Fourier transform of this combined aperture function, just as the PSF for a single aperture is obtained by Fourier transforming the single-aperture function.
-Note that a shift in a function translates into a phase in the Fourier transform.
+Now, imagine a large (hypothetical) imaging screen behind the two apertures spanning the entire baseline so that the light entering the two hard apertures forms an image on it.
+The PSF for this imaging system is the Fourier transform of this (compound) aperture function, just as the PSF for a single aperture is obtained by Fourier transforming the single-aperture function.
+A lateral shift in a function translates into multiplication by a phase in the Fourier transform.
 Specifically, the Fourier transform of the shifted single-aperture function $\widetilde \psi(y-y_\alpha)$ is $e^{-iy_\alpha x}\psi(x)$, where $\psi(x)$ is the single-aperture PSF obtained by Fourier transforming the unshifted function $\widetilde \psi(y)$.
-Applying this to the contributions from both apertures, the combined aperture function is
+Applying this to the contributions from both apertures, the combined aperture function comes out to:

-that is, the PSF for a single unshifted aperture times a cosine term containing information about the two-aperture system (with $\sqrt{2}$ arising from the normalization.
-For the special case of two hard, rect shaped apertures with the aperture function \eqref{rect-aperture-function} centered at positions $\pm\beta$ in the aperture plane, we obtain the combined PSF
+that is, the PSF for a single unshifted aperture times a cosine term whose spatial frequency contains information about the baseline (separation) of the two-aperture system, with a $\sqrt{2}$ arising from the normalization.
+For the special case of two hard, rect shaped apertures with the aperture function \eqref{rect-aperture-function} centered at positions $\pm\beta$ in the aperture plane, we obtain the compound PSF:

-We will refer back to this in the last section when we evaluate the performance of the measurement carried out by our protocol.
+where the additional subscript (h) denotes `hard' apertures.
+We will refer back to this in the last section of the paper when we evaluate the quantum-limited performance of the measurement carried out by our protocol, limited only by this compound aperture.